orbitalquark/scintillua/docs/api.md

 ### Lexer Basics

-The *lexers/* directory contains all lexers, including your new one.
+The *lexers/* directory contains all of Scintillua's Lua lexers, including any new ones you write.
 Before attempting to write one from scratch though, first determine if your programming language is similar to any of the 100+ languages supported.
 If so, you may be able to copy and modify that lexer, saving some time and effort.
 The filename of your lexer should be the name of your programming language in lower case followed by a *.lua* extension.
 For example, a new Lua lexer has the name *lua.lua*.

 Note: Try to refrain from using one-character language names like "c", "d", or "r".
 For example, Scintillua uses "ansi_c", "dmd", and "rstats", respectively.